-SJU is planning the next phase of deeper carbon emission reductions through energy master planning.
-Because SJU has “leader” status in a New York State program entitled Reforming The Energy Vision (REV) Campus Challenge, SJU has received a $150,000 grant in NYSERDA's Roadmaps Technical Assistance program.
-Under the program, SJU has partner with an energy consultant to gain greater understanding of campus energy usage, culminating in the development of a comprehensive plan or roadmap for managing and reducing campus energy consumption.
+We are planning the next phase of deeper carbon emission reductions through energy master planning.
+Because the University has “leader” status in the New York State program, Reforming The Energy Vision (REV) Campus Challenge, we have received a $150,000 grant through the state's Energy Research and Development Authority's Roadmaps Technical Assistance program.
+Under the program, St. John's has partnered with an energy consultant to gain greater understanding of campus energy usage, culminating in the development of a comprehensive plan or roadmap for managing and reducing campus energy consumption.
 More information can be found at REV Campus Challenge Technical Assistance for Roadmaps.

-A trailer video for SJU’s Energy Master Plan can be viewed here.
+A trailer video for St. John’s Energy Master Plan can be viewed here.

-STARS developed by the Association for the Advancement of Sustainability in Higher Education (AASHE) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
+STARS, developed by the Association for the Advancement of Sustainability in Higher Education, is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS ratings last three years.
-As a Charter Participant in STARS, SJU achieved STARS Silver rating in 2011 and upgrades to Gold rating in 2012.
-In March 2016, SJU submitted for Gold.
+As a Charter Participant in STARS, St. John's achieved a Silver rating in 2011 and upgraded to a Gold rating in 2012.

 Categories of the STARS 2.0 Technical Manual

-Office of Sustainability partners with Residence Life to engage students in their dorms to live more sustainability; i.e. Recycling enhancements and energy conservation via building dashboard.
-Events to engage are: Energy Reduction Tournament “Conserve to Serve”, Move-out Food & Clothing Collection, Earth Week, Train the Trainer program w/ RAs, Campus Sustainability Day, Battle of Buildings for Spirit, RecycleMania, Campaigns for Awareness and Involvement, Green-Handed Raffles and: Other.
+The Office of Sustainability partners with Residence Life to engage students in their dorms to live more sustainability through recycling enhancements and energy conservation.
+Events include an Energy Reduction Tournament “Conserve to Serve,” Move-out Food and Clothing Collection, Earth Week, Train the Trainer program with Resident Assistants, Campus Sustainability Day, Battle of Buildings for Spirit, RecycleMania, Campaigns for Awareness and Involvement, and Green-Handed Raffles.

-St. John’s participates in the annual Campus Conservation Nationals CCN competition, the largest nation-wide electricity reduction competition targeted at college / university residence halls and runs for three weeks each spring semester.
+St. John’s participates in the annual Campus Conservation Nationals competition, the largest nationwide electricity reduction competition for college or university residence halls.
+It runs for three weeks each spring semester.

-SJU employs Building Dashboard which allows students to view in real-time, the electrical energy consumption in residence halls.
-SJU’s “Conserve to Serve” campaign began in 2015 and each year, the electricity reduction efforts of CCN result in SJU energy dollars savings ($0.10 per Kwh) to help support St. John’s Bread & Life soup kitchen.
-The recent 2017 campaign resulted in 43,000 Kwh of electricity reduced in three weeks resulting in a donation of $4,300.
+St. John's employs Building Dashboard, which allows students to view in real-time the electrical energy consumption in residence halls.
+St. John’s “Conserve to Serve” campaign began in 2015 and each year, the electricity reduction efforts of CCN result in a St. John's energy dollars savings ($0.10 per kWh) that helps support St. John’s Bread & Life soup kitchen.
+The 2017 campaign resulted in 43,000 kWh of electricity reduced in three weeks resulting in a donation of $4,300.
 See The Torch student newspaper article.

-Since 2008 SJU has maintained a team of student workers as Sustainability Coordinators.
-These students perform a variety of tasks from policing campus-wide recycling of municipal solid waste to running campaigns for student involvement in energy conservation.
+Since 2008, St. John's has maintained a team of student workers as Sustainability Coordinators.
+These students perform a variety of tasks, from policing campus-wide recycling of municipal solid waste to running campaigns for student involvement in energy conservation.
 These workers perform daily collection of food waste to generate on-site composting, as well as maintain the organic garden and run numerous special events.

-SJU received Tree Campus USA participation awards for the past five years by meeting the program criteria of: Tree care committee; Tree care plan; Finding the tree care program; Incorporation of Academic Service Learning (ASL) and; Annual Arbor Day observance / event.
-The SJU Queens Campus has over 3,000 trees, 500 of which came from NYC Million Trees project (2008 – 2011).
+St. John's received Tree Campus USA participation awards for the past five years by meeting the program criteria of tree care committee; tree care plan; finding the tree care program; incorporation of Academic Service-Learning (ASL); and Annual Arbor Day observance / event.
+The Queens campus has over 3,000 trees, 500 of which came from the NYC Million Trees project (2008–11).
 With faculty over site, in 2013 students planted a northeast native species campus arboretum around the softball field.
-Each year, SJU's Campus Tree Mapping Project grows with the help of students guided by dedicated faculty member Paula Lazrus.
-Currently there are over 1,000 trees mapped.
-You can view the progress of SJU’s Tree Mapping Project and view pages of its complementary Herbarium at: https://sju.maps.arcgis.com/apps/MapJournal/index.html?appid=e93c6f15a2b24969bf5ab32fa20d2955
+Each year, the University's Campus Tree Mapping Project grows with the help of students guided by dedicated faculty member Paula Lazrus.
+Currently there are more than 1,000 trees mapped.
+You can view the progress of the University's Tree Mapping Project at https://sju.maps.arcgis.com/apps/MapJournal/index.html?appid=e93c6f15a2b24969bf5ab32fa20d2955.

-The Student community garden is an organic vegetable garden built and maintained by student workers and the Student Earth Club.
-The garden consists of over fifty semi-raised planting beds with organic soils, automatic irrigation and central drainage system.
-Students harvest and deliver the vegetables to help support St. John’s Bread & Life soup kitchen in Brooklyn.
+The student community garden is an organic vegetable garden built and maintained by student workers and the Student Earth Club.
+The garden consists of more than 50 semi-raised planting beds with organic soils, automatic irrigation, and central drainage system.
+Students harvest and deliver the vegetables to help support St. John’s Bread & Life soup kitchen in Brooklyn, NY.
 Over 1,000 pounds of vegetables are harvested annually.

-SJU began composting food waste in 2009.
+St. John's began composting food waste in 2009.
 In 2011, through the Office of Sustainability, student workers built a large-scale aerated static pile (ASP) three-bin composting facility.
-Each day during academic semesters, student workers pick up about 1,000 pounds of pre-consumer and post consumer food waste from five campus kitchens and, since 2106, all food waste is processed through a pulper machine.
+Each day during academic semesters, student workers pick up about 1,000 pounds of preconsumer and postconsumer food waste from five campus kitchens and process it through a pulper machine.
 Each week, the pulped food waste is mixed with wood chips and loaded into one of three ASP (6-cubic yard) bins.
-After three weeks in the ASP followed by 10 weeks in winrow, the compost is then screened / finished and applied to the Campus grounds.
-Annually, SJU recovers about 42 tons of food waste and paper napkins for composting and mixes it with 12 tons of wood chips.
-Using EPA’s WARM Tool, the calculation shows about 16 metric tons of carbon dioxide equivalent (MTCO2 Eq) of avoided greenhouse gas emissions.
-In 2017 SJU was featured as a “best practice” in New York City’ Food Waste Fair and link to NYC’s Department of Sanitation video is https://www.youtube.com/watch?v=u9r_lqctLLg
+After three weeks in the ASP followed by 10 weeks in winnow, the compost is then screened/finished and applied to the campus grounds.
+Annually, St. John's recovers about 42 tons of food waste and paper napkins for composting and mixes it with 12 tons of wood chips.

 Compost made on-site is also used in compost tea brewing.
-After brewing the tea, organic solutions and minerals are added and the tea is applied /sprayed to the soils in Campus tree and shrub beds.
-Sju conducts compost tea brewing workshops in the spring and fall.
-These workshops presents a co-curricular opportunity for students and faculty to learn about composting, soil biology and the soil food web.
+After brewing the tea, organic solutions and minerals are added and the tea is applied /sprayed to the soils in campus tree and shrub beds.
+The University conducts compost tea brewing workshops in the spring and fall.
+These workshops presents a cocurricular opportunity for students and faculty to learn about composting, soil biology, and the soil food web.